trueos/pcbsd/src-qt5/docs/controlpanel.rst

 This chapter demonstrates how to use EasyPBI, which is the recommended method for customizing PBI modules.
 It then describes the files contained in a PBI module for those users who prefer to edit files manually or who want a better understanding of the components of a PBI module.
-Once you have created your custom modules, add the custom repository to AppCafe® by clicking the "Repsitory Configuration" tab in the "Configure" button.
+Once you have created your custom modules, add the custom repository to AppCafe® by clicking the "Repository Configuration" tab in the "Configure" button.

 .. note:: if your goal is to make a change to a single PBI, rather than an entire custom package repository, use the instructions in :ref:`Make Minor Modifications to a PBI Module`.